phys3009/phys3009.github.io/_sources/content/info_course/aitutor.md

 This first video covers setting up the AI tutor.
 This is not difficult and doesn't require any specialist skills.
 If you have a google account and a web browser you are good to go.

-Before watching this video <a href="https://phys3009.github.io/content/info_course/resources/notebooklm.txt">Download this text file</a> to your computer.
-Open <a href="https://notebooklm.google/">Notebooklm</a> in a browser.
+Before watching this video it will be helpful to open <a href="https://notebooklm.google/">Notebooklm</a> in a browser and <a href="https://phys3009.github.io/content/info_course/resources/notebooklm.txt">copy these links</a> to your clipboard as you will need them in the video.

 <div style="text-align: center;">
 <iframe width="560" height="315" src="https://youtube.com/embed/akJHddhKDrM?si=TnT8Ty-JJPZmSOIe" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>